yenkuanlee/IPTable/README.md

 ```

 ### Modify fhash and update foreign table
-After executing sql language to update IPTable, the fhash in look up table will be changed.
+After executing sql language and update IPTable, the fhash in look up table will be changed.
-We can do the following syntax to modify the fhash of IPTable, so that the status of IPTable is newest.
+We can do the following syntax to modify the fhash of IPTable, so that the status of IPTable is the newest.
 This is only a option to protect IPTable because the FDW is still quering lookup table to get fhash.

 ```